voutilad/sisu.io/content/posts/paysim.md

     run, leaving you to infer their details from the raw transaction output.
 (In the code, however, it does keep track of all agents.)

-**What do we do in open-source when we want things improved?** No, it's not open a dozen issues in Github...it's called **fork it** and try doing it yourself.[^fn:6]
+Since PaySim is open source, I've forked the original and all the changes we'll be walking through will be part of my PaySim 2.1.[^fn:7]

-The changes we need to make break down into two parts:
+Before we dive in, the changes we want to make fall into two
+categories:

 -   improving ergnomics and usability of PaySim, allowing us to enhance it and add new features